gmikeska/samplicity/README.md

 # Samplicity

-**A sample application demonstrating how to integrate Simplicity smart contracts using the [musk](https://github.com/BlockstreamResearch/s-lang) SDK.**
+**A sample application demonstrating how to integrate Simplicity smart contracts using the [musk](https://github.com/gmikeska/musk) SDK.**

 Samplicity is a web application that deploys and manages Simplicity-based Pay-to-Public-Key-Hash (P2PKH) addresses on Elements/Liquid networks.
-It serves as a reference implementation for developers building applications with Simplicity contracts.
+It serves as a reference implementation for developers building applications with Musk for Simplicity contracts.

 ## Features